Arctic Cruises

 Can I do more than one activity?

-We strongly advise against selecting multiple activities as each is a dedicated activity for those with the relevant experience.
+We advise against selecting multiple activities as each is a dedicated activity for those with the relevant experience.
 To make the most of your time and money, we recommend selecting only one activity.

 How fit do I need to be to travel on an Arctic expedition?

 To make the most of our voyages, you should be in good general health and able to walk reasonable distances, sometimes over uneven terrain.
 However, if you have problems walking on rough ground, you can enjoy the scenery closer to shore.
-Should you have any physical limitations please notify us well in advance of your departure, but this should not discourage you participating.
+Should you have any physical limitations please notify us well in advance of your departure, but this should not discourage you from participating.

-How many people on the ship?
+How many people will be on the ship?

 Our ships carry an average of 132 passengers.